Andonome/core/README.md

 # Get Involved

-The book is under an open source licence, so whoever plays it decides how it gets to work.
+The book is under an open source licence, you have access to the same files which I do.
+Anyone who plays it can change the book with their own rules.
 If you want to get involved, there are a number of ways to contribute:

-- Emailing ideas [here][issuesEmail] and they will appear on the [issues board][board].
+- Emailing ideas [here][issues email] and they will appear on the [issues board][board].
 - Posting ideas directly on the [board][board].
 - Join the project, and start fixing issues.
 - Playtesting.